CRG Research Report

 metallic pads were not, is supporting evidence that Camaro metallic front pads

-The difference between a standard J52 (right) and
+The difference between a J56 (left) and a standard J52

 insulators.
 The heat insulators were essential for success on road race courses